Song of the Fishermen: Background

+The left-wing film movement began in 1931.
+In 1932, left-wing figures started entering the film industry as script consultants.
+The movement reached its peak in 1933, with a number of works emerging, including Raging Waves, Dawn, and City Nights.
+In November of that year, the Yihua Film Company was vandalized by a gang of agents calling themselves the "Chinese Film Circle Society for Eliminating Communists," dealing a heavy blow to the movement.
+After that, the left-wing film group switched to a more covert approach and continued to make films, producing progressive works such as Song of the Fishermen and Goddess.

 Between September 19 and 24, 1933, dozens of filmmakers, led by director Cai Chusheng, and his fellow workers were in the area of Shipu, Ningbo, Zhejiang, shooting Song of the Fishermen.
 To help Wang Renmei understand the character of Xiaomao, Cai Chusheng personally led the crew to Shipu, where he had her listen to the tragic lives of local fishermen, taste the sea breeze, experience the hardship of rowing, and witness the suffering of the poor.
 To make her appearance more realistic for the role, he even had her face smeared with mud.
 These efforts led Wang Renmei to truly see herself as Xiaomao, one of the fisherfolk.
 With tears in her eyes, she sang the sorrowful theme song: “Fish are hard to catch, taxes are heavy, fishermen live in poverty for generations... my back aches, my hands are swollen, and even after catching fish, our stomachs are still empty.”

+During this period, the Chinese film industry was in transition from silent to sound films.
+Shanghai, as the center of Chinese cinema, was home to several private film companies, including the Lianhua Film Company and the Mingxing Film Company.
+Song of the Fishermen was produced by Lianhua.
+The film began production on August 21, 1933, and held its preview screening at the Jincheng Theatre in Shanghai on June 10, 1934, taking approximately ten months to complete.